4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 	- Can help management with quality assurance and continuous improvement.

 > [!NOTE]
-> H/NIDPS, WBAS, A/SBD, SPA, LFM
+> H/NIDPS, NBAS, A/SBD, SPA, LFM
 - ### Types
 	- IDPSs operate as network-based or host-based systems.
 	- Network-based IDPS is focused on protecting network information assets.